plurid/datasign/packages/datasign-grammar/vscode/README.md

 </h1>

 Syntax highlighting for `.datasign` files.

-Datasign is a file format specifying data signatures to be used as single source of (specified) truth in various pipelines.
+Datasign is a file format to specify data signatures to be used as a single source of (specified) truth in various pipelines.

 + [A Web-Oriented Example](#a-web-oriented-example)